 Every day I think about the future of learning and work.
 My full-time career is dedicated to discovery, design, and entrepreneurship in youth education.
-This dissertation is a mix of personal and academic interpretations about growth, technology, narrative structures, and world-building.
+This dissertation is a mix of personal and academic interpretations about the roles of technology and stories in student-centered learning.

 I update this daily!